 So let's consider a few points when looking at your metrics.

-If the cost per conversion is low, it doesn’t hurt to leave it in your campaign.
-Low traffic is still traffic (and sales) you wouldn’t have had otherwise.
+If the conversion cost is low, leaving it in your campaign doesn't hurt.
+Low traffic is still traffic (and sales) you wouldn't have had otherwise.

 High cost per conversion